Prophets seem strange to us, but they also seemed strange to their contemporaries. Who were they, and what did they do?

-Some Christians believe that the Old Testament (OT) prophets are thought of as men who only predicted a distant future revealed to them by God.
+Some Christians believe that the Old Testament (OT) prophets were men who predicted a distant future revealed to them by God.
 Either the coming of Christ or the book of Revelation and the end times (or both) are seen as the main message of the Old Testament prophet.
 Some critical scholars in the past have seen OT prophecy as unique or even fictitious; their messages brand new without any connection to Israel’s past and with no relevance for the future.
-In reality however, the primary mission of the prophets was to proclaim God’s truth to the people of their time and place, just like pastors and teachers today are called to do.
+In reality, the primary mission of the prophets was to proclaim God’s truth to the people of their time and place, just like pastors and teachers today are called to do.

 Were the prophets primarily ‘foretellers’ or ‘forthtellers’ or both?

 From the time of Moses (Deuteronomy 18), God told Israel that He would appoint prophets to communicate His word to the people.
 The prophets in the Old Testament functioned both as foretellers, sharing the word of God about the future, and forthtellers, sharing His word about the present.
 Examples abound, with Isaiah’s word in chapter 53 describing the coming Servant, the Messiah, and his words in the Song of the Vineyard (chapter 5) pronouncing judgment on the people of Judah for their sins.